 Click below to listen to my 2 min.
 Garden Bite radio show: Controlling late blight on tomatoes

-Last year many folks lost much of their homegrown tomatoes due to a nasty disease called Late Blight.
-Will last year’s disease affect this year?
+If you lost your homegrown tomatoes due to a nasty disease called Late Blight, will the disease affect this years crop?
 Not likely, the pathogen doesn’t survive our winter.
 It’s generally brought in from elsewhere.
 It can only survive on potato culls or tomato fruit that are sheltered in soil or a warm compost pile.

-Late blight is caused by a water mold and needs high levels of moisture to thrive, so if we get a lot of rain, it could be a problem again in 2018.
+Late blight is caused by a water mold and needs high levels of moisture to thrive, so if we get a lot of rain, it could be a problem again.